International Expat Mortgages

 Among those details are:

-• Spanish affordability rules can be strict.
+- Spanish affordability rules can be strict.

-• Spain’s capital gains tax is higher than the UK at the time of writing
+- Spain’s capital gains tax is higher than the UK at the time of writing

-• Transaction costs can be between 10-15% of the property’s value.
+- Transaction costs can be 10-15% of the property’s value.

 Australia

-To help ensure you choose the right mortgage product and have all the documents and information you need, get in touch and we’ll connect you with an expert in Australian mortgages for expats.
+To help ensure you choose the right mortgage product and have all the documents and information you need, get in touch, and we’ll connect you with an expert in Australian mortgages for expats.

 Dubai

-In some ways, the Dubai mortgage market is similar to that of the UK, in that:
+In some ways, the Dubai mortgage market is similar to that of the UK in that:

-• Early repayment charges occur when a fixed-term mortgage is repaid early.
+- Early repayment charges occur when a fixed-term mortgage is repaid early.

-• Affordability is usually based on the customer’s overall financial profile
+- Affordability is usually based on the customer’s overall financial profile

-However, as with all secured loans, particularly international expat mortgages, you’ll have access to the best options for your specific requirements if you speak with a mortgage advisor with experience of the mortgage market for expats in Dubai.
+However, as with all secured loans, particularly international expat mortgages, you’ll have access to the best options for your specific requirements if you speak with a mortgage advisor with experience in the mortgage market for expats in Dubai.

 USA